Rate Limiting

 Custom Rate Limiters (FastAPI)

-For advanced use cases, subclass RateLimiter and implement make_key():
+For advanced use cases (e.g., rate limiting by IP instead of project), subclass RateLimiter and implement make_key():

 from starlette.requests import Request